 Doubling the insulation will not double the STC value as an STC-rated assembly incorporates all components of the structure with the insulation being one component of that system.
 Doubling the insulation will increase the STC rating somewhat and to determine by how much, please contact ROXUL at 1-800-265-6878.

 Can ROXUL insulation go around the pipe of a gas fireplace where the pipe meets the exterior wall?

-Although ROXUL is a non-combustible material, which has a melting point of 2150 ºF, ROXUL does not have any approvals for this application.
+Although ROXUL is a non-combustible material with a melting point of up to 2150 ºF, ROXUL does not have any approvals for this application.
 We recommend that you contact the manufacturer and/or follow local codes for this application.

 What is the fire rating of a ROXUL product?

 A fire rating is determined by testing a complete system, such as a wall with all its components, and not the insulation alone.
 ROXUL products are non-combustible and have an approximate melting temperature of 2150ºF but cannot hold a fire rating by itself, as is the case with any other insulation.
 If you require a specific fire rating, please contact ROXUL at 1-800-265-6878.

 Environmental - Health & Safety